Sexuality and The Autistic Teen

 Understanding that, while autistic teens are “behind” other students in peer and personal relationships, they develop sexually at the same rate is an important first step.
 There are issues that need to be addressed, partly, to allay the parents’ fears of pregnancy, public nudity, or inappropriate sexual contact.

 Assessing what an autistic teen knows about sex may require the help of a professional, so parents may start with their child’s pediatrician and/or psychologist.
 Work with this consultant to create a program of behavioral training that addresses the teen’s specific needs.
 There is the story about the kid who asked where he came from, and after the parents went through an elaborate explanation of human sexuality, the child pointed out that all he wanted to know was where he came from because his friend came from Cincinnati.
 The teen does not need more information or more behavior than is appropriate to the issue at hand.

 The best that parents can do it to be proactively involved, knowing that the parents of “normal” or neuro-typical teens, as often as not, do not act as accountably.
-There are many resources on-line and a number of books to help.
-Parents might also remember that as many teens as not do not develop sexual relationships until their mid-twenties, and almost half are virgins until their early 20’s; such facts might reduce their personal stress.
+There are many resources on-line and a of number to help.
+Parents might also remember that as many teens as not do not develop sexual relationships until their mid-twenties, and almost half are virgins until their early 20’s; such facts might reduce their personal stress. books

 More by this Author

 There is a lot of debate among psychologists and child development experts about whether or not birth order has an impact on a child’s personality and behavior.
 In other words, there are some people who...